 Adding a Data Source View with Nested Tables (Intermediate Data Mining Tutorial)

-To create the mining model for market basket analysis, you must create a data source view.
+To create a market basket model, you must use a data source view that supports associative data.
 This data source view will also be used for the sequence clustering scenario.

 This data source view is different from others that you may have worked with because it contains a nested table.
 A nested table is a table that contains multiple rows of information about a single row in the case table.
 For example, if your model analyzes the purchasing behavior of customers, you would typically use a table that has a unique row for each customer as the case table.
 However, each customer might make multiple purchases, and you might want to analyze the sequence of purchases, or products that are frequently purchased together.
 To logically represent these purchases in your model, you add another table to the data source view that lists the purchases for each customer.